Develop with the OneNote API

 You can find how-to articles and coding tips and tricks for using the Microsoft OneNote API here.

 Applies to: OneNote service

 Many of the How To topics give information about the different platforms together.
 We did that so if you're writing a multi-platform app, you can easily compare the code side-by-side.
-If you're not using one of the platforms we have code examples for, let us know, and in the meantime check out the REST information.
+If you're not using one of the platforms we have code examples for, let us know, and in the meantime check out the interactive REST documentation.

 These How To's give more details about things you might need before you start using the API:

 Get a client ID for use with the OneNote API

 Gives you the details about how to use your Microsoft Account to get the client IDs that identify your app to the OneNote service.

 Get tools and libraries to use with the OneNote API